eveshi/calender-reminder/README.md

 It is based on React.js + Redux, and React Router is used to handle pages.

+All the tests are based on Jest and Enzyme.
+(You can find them in components folder)

 #### Get Start
 1. `git@github.com:eveshi/calender-reminder.git`
 2. `npm install`